jojobrogess/Libreelec-Deskpi-Installer/README.md

 # Libreelec-Deskpi-Installer
 This is a single installer script for the Deskpi Pro case.

+PLEASE DO NOT MARKET THIS ON ANY PRODUCT PAGE!
+This software is NOT intented to be used as a selling point for the DeskpiPro Case.
+It is to help people who ALREADY purchased a DeskpiPro case and have buyers remorse.

 ADDON VERSION HERE: https://github.com/jojobrogess/script.deskpifanservice
 ************************************************************************************************************************************
 ## !!!PREFACE!!!: